20 Christmas dangers for your dog, for you to avoid!

 Commonly found in packaging and typically non-toxic, these can cause blockages in the gut.

-How to avoid this: Monitor the opening of gifts that may contain these sachets and dispose of carefully in the outside bin.
+How to avoid this: Monitor the opening of gifts that may contain these sachets and dispose of them carefully in the outside bin.